mchirico/gmail/README.md

 [quickstart](https://gist.github.com/mchirico/3916cb132c27e99262baf6f87e9ffcae)

-Note: Quickstart is one of *my* projects.
+Note: Quickstart is also the name of one of *my* projects.
+So you'll see the following access.

 ![image](https://user-images.githubusercontent.com/755710/87828738-91a78a00-c84b-11ea-8e19-5bb736302d92.png)